-According to court documents and statements made in court, MALEKI and others jointly operated a series of California-based companies that falsely purported to provide home mortgage loan modifications and other consumer debt relief services to numerous homeowners in Connecticut and across the United States in exchange for upfront fees.
-The defendants did business, at various times, as "First Choice Financial Group, Inc.," "First Choice Financial," "First Choice Debt," "Legal Modification Firm," "National Freedom Group," "Home Care Alliance Group," "Home Protection Firm," "Hardship Center," "Network Solutions Center, Inc.," "Premiere Financial Center," "Premiere Financial," "Rescue Firm," "International Research Group LLC," "Hardship Solutions," "American Loan Center," "Loan Retention Firm," "Clear Vision Financial," "Green Tree Financial Group," "Green Tree Financial," "Enigma Fund, Inc.," "National Aid Group," "Southern Chapman Group LLC," "Save Point Financial," "Best Rate Financial Solution," "Best Rate Financial," "Best Rate Financial,"
+According to court documents and statements made in court, Aria Maleki, MOAREFIAN and others jointly operated a series of California-based companies that falsely purported to provide home mortgage loan modifications and other consumer debt relief services to numerous homeowners in Connecticut and across the United States in exchange for upfront fees.
+The defendants did business, at various times, as "First Choice Financial Group, Inc.," "First Choice Financial," "First Choice Debt," "Legal Modification Firm," "National Freedom Group," "Home Care Alliance Group," "Home Protection Firm," "Hardship Center," "Network Solutions Center, Inc.," "Premiere Financial Center," "Premiere Financial," "Rescue Firm," "International Research Group LLC," "Hardship Solutions," "American Loan Center," "Loan Retention Firm," "Clear Vision Financial," "Green Tree Financial Group, " "Green Tree Financial," "Enigma Fund, Inc.," "National Aid Group," "Southern Chapman Group LLC," "Save Point Financial," "Best Rate Financial Solutions," "Best Rate Financial Solution," "Best Rate Financial," "Best Rate Finance Group," "Nation Star Financial," and "Nation Star Fin Group."

-Acting as representatives of these entities, MALEKI and his co-conspirators cold-called homeowners and offered to provide mortgage loan modification services to those who were having difficulty repaying their home mortgage loans.
+Maleki presided over the entire structure of this scheme, and MOAREFIAN was a senior member of the sales team.
+Acting as representatives of the above-named entities, MOAREFIAN and other co-conspirators cold-called homeowners and offered to provide mortgage loan modification services to those who were having difficulty repaying their home mortgage loans.
 The defendants charged homeowners fees that typically ranged from approximately \$2,500 to \$4,300 for their services.
-To induce homeowners to pay these fees, the defendants falsely represented that the homeowners already had been approved for mortgage loan modifications on extremely favorable terms; the mortgage loan modifications already had been negotiated with the homeowners' lenders; the homeowners qualified for and would receive financial assistance under various government mortgage relief programs, including the Troubled Asset Relief Program and the Home Affordable Modification Program; and if for some reason the mortgage loan modifications fell through, the homeowners would be entitled to a full refund of their fees
+To induce homeowners to pay these fees, the defendants falsely represented that the homeowners already had been approved for mortgage loan modifications on extremely favorable terms; the mortgage loan modifications already had been negotiated with the homeowners' lenders; the homeowners qualified for and would receive financial assistance under various government mortgage relief programs, including the Troubled Asset Relief Program and the Home Affordable Modification Program; and if for some reason the mortgage loan modifications fell through, the homeowners would be entitled to a full refund of their fees.